 Q: How can you afford to travel for so long?!

 A: For our first year-long trip in 2008, we sold our house and saved a lot of money from working.
 For our second trip we again saved up our money from working for a year in Canada, and were able to travel for 16 months.
 After that, we decided to teach english in China for a year.
 We saved $21,000 in a year living in China and that supported our journey through Mongolia, Russia, Central Asia and Iran.

-As of early 2014, a combination of house-sitting and the earnings made from Goats On The Road completely funds our travels!
+As of early 2014, a combination of free accommodation from house-sitting and the earnings made from Goats On The Road completely funds our travels!
 It’s definitely an accomplishment that we as travel bloggers are very proud of.